There's a particular irony in the fact that I'm the one writing this.

 That's what makes the ICD-11's recognition of C-PTSD significant.
 Not because the DSM got something wrong, but because trauma survivors finally have a diagnostic framework that that better reflects what is happening and why it started happening in the first place.
 That distinction is the difference between managing symptoms and actually treating the wound.

-In 2013, the DSM-5 rejected Developmental Trauma Disorder for the second time — effectively taking its closest iteration of C-PTSD and killing it on the runway.
+In 2013, the DSM-5 rejected Developmental Trauma Disorder for the second time — killing the closest thing to C-PTSD the manual had ever considered.
 But something else happened in that same revision cycle that I haven't been able to stop thinking about.

-That same year, DSM-5 added a fourth symptom cluster to its otherwise classical definition of PTSD: negative alterations in cognition and mood.
-The original three clusters — re-experiencing, avoidance, and hyperarousal — had defined PTSD since its introduction.
-The fourth was new.
-And it covers territory that should sound familiar by now: persistent negative beliefs about oneself, distorted blame, diminished interest, feelings of detachment, inability to experience positive emotions.
+That same year, DSM-5 added a fourth symptom cluster to the classical definition of PTSD: negative alterations in cognition and mood.
+For decades, PTSD had been built on three clusters — re-experiencing, avoidance, and hyperarousal.
+The fourth covered territory that should sound familiar by now: persistent negative beliefs about oneself, distorted blame, diminished interest, feelings of detachment, an inability to experience positive emotions.

 In the same year they rejected the diagnosis that would have named complex trauma directly, they quietly absorbed a portion of its symptom domain into the existing PTSD framework.

 This is my opinion — I want to be clear about that.
 But it's hard not to read Criterion D as a half-measure.
-A way of acknowledging that the classical PTSD definition wasn't capturing the full picture, without going the full distance of recognizing C-PTSD as its own condition.
+A way of acknowledging that the classical PTSD definition wasn't capturing the full picture without actually recognizing C-PTSD as its own condition.
 The identity wounds, the relational instability, the chronic dysregulation — those still don't have a home in the DSM.
 But the mood and cognition cluster gestures toward them.

-Whether that was a deliberate compromise, a limitation of the evidence threshold, or simply the way large institutional frameworks evolve — I can't say.
+Whether that was a deliberate compromise, a limit of the evidence threshold, or just how large institutional frameworks evolve — I can't say.
 What I can say is that the timing is worth noting.
 They knew something was missing.
-The fourth cluster is what they did about it instead.
+The fourth cluster is what they did about it.

 // To Be Clear About My Position